vgbs/vgoa-idm-website/developer-documentation.md

   // a few keycloak internals are skipped here "realm_access": {
     "roles": [
-      // all roles the user is a member of "Kompetenzpartner Programm 2019-2020",
+      // all salesforce web roles assigned to the contact (name and id) "Kompetenzpartner Programm 2019-2020",
-      "HeizungOnline"
+      "a5p1r0000000DYjAAM",
+      "HeizungOnline",
+      "a5p690000008TvkAAE"
       // ...
     ]
   },